 (b) the Minister, where appropriate, is to promote decision making processes that involve public consultation.

-[Section 9 inserted by No. 38 of 2007 s.
+[Section 9 inserted: No. 38 of 2007 s.
 107.]

 10. Functions and powers of Minister — relation to other functions and powers

 (1) A function or power given to the Minister by this Act is in addition to any other function or power of the Minister.